Yihwan/restricted-travel-map/README.md

 around the world using <a href="https://forms.gle/Z9giq891zqekY43J8" target="_blank" rel="noopener noreferrer">this form</a>.

-Please understand that while I do my best to keep this site reliably updated, I can't guarantee to the accuracy or recency of any available information.
+Please understand that while I do my best to keep this site reliably updated, I can't guarantee the accuracy or recency of any available information.
-You can read the full Terms of Use of this site here.
+You can read the full Terms of Use [here](https://restrictedtravelmap.com/terms).

 I know these are scary times, but I also know that we'll make it through this.
 Let's be kind to one another, and remember to wash 🧼 your 👏 hands ✨!